kbase/groups/README.md

 {
     "name": <an arbitrary group name>,
-    "private": <true for a private group, false (the default) for public, optional>, "custom": {
+    "private": <true for a private group, false (the default) for public, optional>, "privatemembers": <true (the default) for a private members list, false for public, optional>,
+    "custom": {
         <custom field 1>: <custom value 1>,
         ...